Ant-C-tech/kottans-frontend/README.md

 ## Friends App <span id="task14"></span>

 When I was starting to do this task I have remembered that I have always wanted to try some library with google like styles and some basic functionality.
 I have chosen MaterializeCss and it was the biggest mistake.
 Those problems that I have got did not cost it.
-When I was finishing my work with this task I have noticed, that I almost did not use any posibility of this library because I just did not need them instead I have many troubles with positioning elements with float that use MaterializeCss.
+When I was finishing my work with this task I have noticed, that I almost did not use any possibility of this library because I just did not need them instead I have many troubles with positioning elements with float that use MaterializeCss.
 Long story short "Never again".
 I want to thank Ivan Tytarenko for his time and work with review of my code.
-It was forgetless expirience for me and I am sure that it gave me huge new knowledges that I did not have before.
+I have tried to make all changes according his notices and video of AMA helped me very much.
+It was forgetless experience for me and I am sure that it gave me huge new knowledges that I did not have before.

 [Demo](https://ant-c-tech.github.io/friends_app/)